northwesternmutual/regent/README.md

 ### find

 `find` accepts an object of data and an array of objects that contain a `rules` property.
+It also optionally accepts an object of customPredicates.
 It evaluates each rule in the rules array and returns the first array item that has all its rules return true.

-`find(data, logicArray)`
+`find(data, logicArray, [customPredicates])`

 ```javascript
 const IS_RAINING = { left: '@precipitation', fn: 'includes', right: 'rain' };